 As you progress through the gastric bypass diet, be mindful of:

 You won’t be able to drink anything but clear drinks for the first few days following surgery.
-For following a liquid diet after GI surgery you can begin using different liquids, such as:
+For following a liquid diet after GI surgery, you can begin using different liquids, such as:

 You can start eating strained and pureed foods if you have been able to tolerate a liquid diet after GI surgery for about a week.
 Without any identifiable food solids, the ingredients should have the consistency of a thick paste or smooth liquid.
 Three to six modest meals are acceptable each day.
 Every meal should be consumed gently for over 30 minutes.
 Pick ingredients that purée nicely, such as: